List of Boeing B-17 Flying Fortress variants: Y1B-17 (YB-17)

 After three years of flight, no serious incidents occurred with the B-17s.
 In October 1940, they were transferred to the 19th Bombardment Group at March Field.

 B-17A (Y1B-17A)

 The aircraft that became the sole Y1B-17A was originally ordered as a static test bed.
-However, when one of the Y1B-17s survived an inadvertent violent spin during a flight in a thunderhead, Army Air Corps leaders decided that the bomber was exceptionally robust and that there would be no need for static testing.
-Instead, it was used as a testbed for enhancing engine performance on the new bomber.
-After studying a variety of configurations, use of a ventral-nacelle-mount turbocharger position was settled on for each of its four engines.
+However, when one of the Y1B-17s survived an inadvertent violent spin during a flight in a thunderhead, Army Air Corps leaders decided that there would be no need for static testing.
+Instead, it was used as a testbed for improving engine performance.
+After studying a variety of configurations, use of a ventral-nacelle-mount turbocharger was chosen for each of its four engines.
 A successive series of General Electric-manufactured turbochargers would equip B-17s as standard items, starting with the first production model, allowing it to fly higher and faster than the Y1B-17.
-When testing was completed, the Y1B-17A was reconfigured as the B-17A, serial number: 37-369.
+When testing was completed, the Y1B-17A was reconfigured as a B-17A.